catamphetamine/anychan/docs/4chan.org/API.md

 }
 ```

 So, in this example, the "tail" API returns an array of 51 `post`s with `tail_size` equal to `50`.
 The application should search for a message having `id` equal to `tail_id` of the "tail" API response.
 If such comment is found then the application should append the new (not already displayed) comments from the "tail" on the page.
-If the comment having `id` equal to `tail_id` is not found though then it means that since the last "auto-refresh" there has been too much new comments and the regular "get thread" API should be used instead on this auto-refresh iteration.
+If the comment having `id` equal to `tail_id` is not found then it means that since the last "auto-refresh" there have been too much new comments and the regular "get thread" API should be used instead on this auto-refresh iteration.